juliangav/www.julian.is/site/content/articles/2017-08-16-lessons-learned-after-200-ab-tests-on-20-websites.md

 In hopes of saving you a few headaches, I've curated a list of some of the most important lessons learned.
 Enjoy!

-(Related: Here’s a [conversion rate optimization & GDD case study](/article/conversion-rate-optimization-case-study/) on one of the websites we tested on.)
+(Related: Here’s a [conversion rate optimization case study](/article/conversion-rate-optimization-case-study/) on one of the websites we tested on.)

 <!-- <h3>Table of Contents</h3>